LordAshes/TaleSpire-LightPlugin/README.md

 ## Change Log

 ```
+1.7.3: Added udpated light to radial menu if it is not already present
 1.7.2: Added SaveConfig method to dump lights configuration to KVP file
 1.7.1: Bug fix: Exposed method and lights property are made static
 1.7.0: Added UpdateLight() method to change light properties locally